Guake/guake/README.rst

 - fix double click on the tab bar ✓
 - fix double click on tab to rename ✓
 - fix clipboard from context menu ✓
-- fix tab bar buttons sometimes losing their text
-  (eg after adding 3+ new tabs from the context menu, hovering them restores the text)

 - port the notification module ✓
 - port the keyboard shortcuts ✓
 - - ...
 - port the pref screen ✓
-- port gconfhandler to  gsettingshandler
+- port gconfhandler to  gsettingshandler ✓
 - - ...
 - update the glade files (remove deprecated objects)
 - port about screen ✓